 It is my hope the new restaurant will produce more inspiring Nobu style food that will continue please our customers and attract new ones.

-Aside from the big move for Nobu KL, will you be opening more restaurants in the coming year?
+Will you be opening more restaurants in the coming year?

 In Asia, we don’t have any plans to expand our restaurants.
 We are still in discussions with certain parties but I can’t disclose any details just yet.